MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-concepts.md

 > [!Important]
 > Updating a workload cluster to a newer version of Kubernetes will only work if the target Kubernetes version is supported by the current operating system version.
-> To check for supported operating system and Kubernetes version combinations, use the `Get-AksHciUpdateVersion` command.
+> To check for supported operating system and Kubernetes version combinations, use the `Get-AksHciKubernetesVersion` command.

 ### Example for updating the Kubernetes version of a workload cluster